pmean/build-website/text/05/ConfidenceInterval-05.md

 of NNT=8.1.
 This means that you have to treat 8 patients with the drug in order to see one additional improvement over placebo.

 Is an NNT of 8 clinically significant?
-I can\'t answer this question because I am not a psychiatrist.
+I can't answer this question because I am not a psychiatrist.
 I will point out that you have to balance the costs of the treatment (economic costs, the inconveniences caused by having to take the medication, and the side effects that these